The Wizarding World of Harry Potter – Hogsmeade

 Before the Wizarding World of Harry Potter, this ride — which is the longest duel inverted roller coaster in the world — was part of IOA’s Lost Continent and carried the name Dueling Dragons.
 Many locals still refer to it by that name.

 This page presents a summary and guest reviews of Dragon Challenge.
-To learn insider secrets about this attraction, when you’re done with this page be sure to visit our Dragon Challenge: Secrets of the queue page, part of our Insider’s guide to WWoHP.
+To learn insider secrets about this attraction, when you’re done with this page be sure to visit our Dragon Challenge: Secrets of the queue page, which used to be part of our Insider’s guide to WWoHP before its closure.

 About the cessation of the dueling coasters

 For more than a decade, the signature thrill of Universal Orlando’s “Dragon Challenge” has been the ride’s three near-collisions, in which the attraction’s two intertwined roller coasters, speeding along their tracks at up to 60 mph, pass within 18 inches of each other.

 Universal Orlando said this week it has decided to permanently end the practice of launching the two coasters simultaneously.
 The resort now bills the attraction as a “high-speed chase between two coasters.”

 That decision follows an internal investigation into two summer accidents in which riders were apparently struck by loose objects while aboard the attraction.
 One was gruesome: A 52-year-old Puerto Rico man suffered a lacerated right eye and ultimately had to have the eyeball removed, according to his lawyer.

 “We believe this is the best path forward for our guests and for the attraction,” Universal spokesman Tom Schroder said of the decision to permanently alter Dragon Challenge.